Luigi (character): Other media

 Luigi played a different role in the Super Mario Bros. film, where he was portrayed by John Leguizamo.
 He is depicted as a more easy-going character in contrast to the cynical Mario, portrayed by Bob Hoskins.
 In the film, Luigi is not Mario's twin, but is much younger to the point that Mario is said to have been like a surrogate father to him since their parents' deaths, and his romantic relationship with Daisy is one of the film's main plot elements.
-He will be voiced by Charlie Day in the upcoming 2023 film adaptation.

-Luigi has also appeared in several Robot Chicken sketches, always alongside Mario.
-In one sketch, he and Mario accidentally appear in Vice City, from the Grand Theft Auto series, while another features them competing in a Cannonball Run-styled car race.

-In 2015, game designer Josh Millard released Ennuigi which relates the story of Luigi's inability to come to terms with the lack of narrative in the original Super Mario Bros.
-Reception regarding Luigi's character in Ennuigi ranged from "depressed", "laconic", "perpetually miserable", to "an angsty teenager who just finished writing a book report about Albert Camus' The Stranger."
-In a Reddit thread, Millard commented "I [...] think it's a pretty weird implied narrative once you step back and look at it, and enjoyed funneling some thoughts about all that into a recharacterization of Luigi as a guy who's as legitimately confused and distressed by his strange life as you'd expect a person to be once removed from the bubble of cartoony context of the franchise."
+Luigi appears in The Super Mario Bros.
+Movie and The Super Mario Galaxy Movie voiced by Charlie Day.
+Luigi, alongside his brother Mario, are residents of Brooklyn who recently began their own plumbing business.
+Both stumble upon a Pipe, and while Mario is transported to the Mushroom Kingdom, Luigi is transported to the Dark Land where he is captured by Bowser and his forces.
+He later reunites with Mario near the film's climax to defeat Bowser.